damingli09/pykmclust/README.md

 Installation:

-git clone to local machine, then open terminal and run pip install .
+git clone to the local machine, then open a terminal and run: pip install .